HW Instructions

 section, nothing now appears.
 You have to decide what to put there about the source of the data.

-Nine weekly exercises are each worth one point, then two points each for the next four, then three points for the last one.
+Nine weekly exercises are each worth two points, then four points each for the next four, then six points for the last one.
 We’ll start those in class but you may have to finish on your own.
 It is fine to work with a partner but, if you collaborate, both names must appear as authors on both submissions or it will be regarded as cheating.
 Every student will turn in their own copy of any collaborative work.

 You must substantially complete the exercises to receive any credit.
 Even incorrect answers are okay as long as you make a serious attempt at solving each problem.